-ICP ICP ICP Description ICP Indicators Evidence Target Indicator Owner 1.1 Number of annual awareness raising initiatives in ACER on ethics, integrity and conflict of interest and/or fraud (target: at least 1 per year in one or more areas).
-Awareness raising material 1 per year Owner CS/HRM CS 1.
-Demonstrates commitment to integrity and We demonstrate a commitment to integrity and ethical 1.2 % of newcomers who take part in the induction programme on ethics, integrity and conflict of interest.
-List of attendance 90% CS/HRM ethical values 1.3 Managers are promoting a fair, flexible and respectful workplace.
+ICP Owner ICP ICP Description ICP Indicators Evidence Target Indicator Owner CS 1.
+Demonstrates commitment to integrity and ethical values to commitment to integrity and ethical 1.1 Number of annual awareness raising initiatives in ACER on ethics, integrity and conflict of interest and/or fraud (target: at least 1 per year in one or more areas).
+Awareness raising material 1 per year CS/HRM 1.2% of newcomers who take part in the induction programme on ethics, integrity and conflict of interest.
+List of attendance 90% CS/HRM 1.3 Managers are promoting a fair, flexible and respectful workplace.
 Staff Engagement Survey 70% of respondents agree SDC 1.4 Staff meetings with the Director Invitations 1/year SDC 2.
-Exercises oversight responsibility versight the development and 2.1 (Y/N) The ACER Annual Activity Report (AAR) includes the Declaration of Assurance of the Director.
-AAR Yes CS CS 2.2 Regular reporting on the status of follow-up to IAS recommendations.
+Exercises Management exercises oversight of 2.1 (Y/N) The ACER Annual Activity Report (AAR) includes the Declaration of Assurance of the Director.
+AAR Yes CS CS oversight responsibility 2.2 Regular reporting on the status of follow-up to IAS recommendations.
 Progress Reports Yes CS Management establishes structures, reporting 3.1 (Y/N) ACER has clear rules of procedure in place.
 Standard Operating Procedures Yes CS CS 3.
 Establishes structure, authority and responsibility lines, and appropriate responsibilities in the pursuit of objectives.
 3.2 (Y/N) Financial circuits: roles and tasks are clearly defined.
 Guidelines on financial circuits and segregation of duties Yes CS/BUDG

 3.3 (Y/N) Deputising and reporting arrangements for administrative and operational activities are in place.
-Implementation of Director's Decision on Deputising in Sysper 2 Yes CS 4.
-Demonstrates commitment to competence nt to retaining competent 4.1 Satisfaction rate with the ACER training policy.
-Staff Engagement Survey 75% of respondents satisfied CS/HRM 4.2 % of authorized posts of the annual establishment plan filled at end of year.
-Establishment Plan 95% CS/HRM CS 4.3 (Y/N) ACER has a Competency Framework in place.
-Director's Decision Yes CS/HRM 4.4 Percentage of Selection Notices (SN) advertised on different media.
+Implementation of Director's Decision on Deputising in Sysper 2 Yes CS We demonstrate a 4.1 Satisfaction rate with the ACER training policy.
+Staff Engagement Survey 75% of respondents satisfied CS/HRM 4. commitment to attracting, 4.2 % of a uthorized posts of the annual establishment plan filled at end of year.
+Establishment Plan 95% CS/HRM CS Demonstrates commitment to developing, and retaining competent 4.3 (Y/N) ACER has a Competency Framework in place.
+Director's Decision Yes CS/HRM competence individuals in a lignment with objectives.
+4.4 Percentage of Selection Notices (SN) advertised on different media.
 Publication and advertisement notices 90% of SN advertised on at least 2 media channels CS/HRM CS 5.
 Enforces accountability We hold individuals accountable for their internal control responsibilities in the pursuit of objectives.
 5.1 Appraisal reports concluded in accordance with the applicable rules and appraisal standards.
 Data from HR Tool JRC Report 100% CS/HRM